kammitama5/kammitama5.github.io/_posts/2021-8-3-Tuesday-August-3rd.md

 ## Here are my slides
 - I also did a 3 minute and 26 second demo.
 I'm thinking they may upload the videos and all that.
 I have officially given my first final project talk at MSR.
 - From Smol wonts to big brain Science dreams. :)
+- Oh snap one of the slides is revealing the things I didn't say openly on this blog before.
+Welp.

 <img src="/images/rlosfinal/rlosfinal1.png" width="600">